Thomas Plunket (Chief Justice): Career

 He was appointed Chief Baron of the Exchequer in 1480 and Chief Justice of the Common Pleas two years later.

 Lambert Simnel

-In 1487 a priest called Richard Simon (or Symonds) appeared in Ireland accompanied by a young boy called Lambert Simnel, who due to a striking physical resemblance was able to impersonate Edward Plantagenet, 17th Earl of Warwick.
+In 1487 a priest called Richard Simon (or Symonds) appeared in Ireland accompanied by a young boy called Lambert Simnel, who due to their striking physical resemblance was able to impersonate Edward Plantagenet, 17th Earl of Warwick.
 As the nephew and direct male heir of the last two Yorkist Kings, the real Earl of Warwick (who was actually a prisoner in the Tower of London), had a much stronger claim to the English Crown than did Henry VII, who had only a remote claim to the Crown through his mother as the heir in the female line of John of Gaunt.